Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ServiceBusProcessor processor = client.GetProcessor(queueName, options);

 // since the message handler will run in a background thread, in order to prevent
-// this sample from terminating immediately, we can use a task completion sources that
+// this sample from terminating immediately, we can use a task completion source that
 // we complete from within the message handler.
 TaskCompletionSource<bool> tcs = new TaskCompletionSource<bool>(TaskCreationOptions.RunContinuationsAsynchronously);
 processor.ProcessMessageAsync += MessageHandler;